AlohaLab/aloha-crm/README.md

 ### `npm install`

-then run this if the dependencies are still missing.
+then run this for the client's dependencies to install.

-### `npm i nodemon express mongoose concurrently`

 ### `npm run client-install`